-Regional commentary: employment
+Regional employment

-The employment rate for people aged from 16 to 64 for the UK was 73.3%, for the period March to May 2015.
-This is a decrease of 0.1 percentage point from the previous period.
+The employment rate for people aged from 16 to 64 for the UK was 73.4%, for the period April to June 2015.
+This is a decrease of 0.1 percentage point from the previous period (January to March 2015).

-The region with the highest rate in the United Kingdom was the South West, at 77.4%, followed by the South East, at 76.9% and the East of England, at 76.6%.
-The highest employment rate for the same period last year was in the South East, at 76.8%.
+The UK region with the highest employment rate was the South West, at 78.3%, followed by the East of England, at 76.8% and the South East, at 76.6%.
+The highest rate for the same period last year was in the South East, at 76.6%.

-The region with the lowest rate was Northern Ireland, at 67.9%, followed by the North East, at 68.7%, and Wales, at 70.7%.
-The lowest employment rate for the same period last year was also in Northern Ireland, at 68.1%.
+The region with the lowest rate was Northern Ireland, at 67.8%, followed by the North East, at 68.2% and the West Midlands, at 70.7%.
+The lowest rate for the same period last year was also in Northern Ireland, at 68.2%.

-The region with the largest increase in the employment rate on the previous period (December 2014 to February 2015), was Wales, with an increase of 0.9 percentage points, followed by the South West, with an increase of 0.6 percentage points and the East Midlands and West Midlands, both with an increase of 0.3 percentage points.
-Employment rates for Wales have been growing in recent periods, following just over a year of lower rates.
-They are now again approaching the record high rates seen toward the end of 2013.
+The region with the largest increase in the employment rate on the previous period (January to March 2015), was Wales, with an increase of 2.0 percentage points, followed by the East Midlands with an increase of 1.1 percentage points and the South West, with an increase of 0.7 percentage points.
+Rates for Wales have been growing in recent periods, following just over a year of lower rates.
+They are now exceeding the previous record high rates seen toward the end of 2013.

-The North East had the largest decrease in the employment rate, with a decrease of 1.1 percentage points, followed by Yorkshire and The Humber, with a decrease of 0.8 percentage points and Northern Ireland, with a decrease of 0.7 percentage points.
-For the North East, the pattern prior to the latest estimates has been for gently increasing employment rates to record highs in late 2014 and early 2015.
-The latest estimates are a little below those record figures.
-For Yorkshire and The Humber, the employment estimates recently went through a notable peak, which corresponded with a trough in the unemployment estimates.
-The latest estimates are more in line with the estimates prior to those previous movements.
+The North East had the largest decrease in the employment rate, with a decrease of 1.1 percentage points, followed by the North West, with a decrease of 0.8 percentage points and the South East and Northern Ireland, both with a decrease of 0.6 percentage points.
+For the North East, the pattern prior to the latest estimates has been for gently increasing rates to record highs in late 2014 and early 2015.
+It is too early to tell whether these estimates are the start of a longer trend in falling employment rates in the North East.
+Estimates for the North West also went through a peak at the end of 2014 and early 2015 and are now a little below those levels.

-Figure 1: Employment rates by region and comparison year on year, seasonally adjusted, March to May 2014 and March to May 2015
+Figure 1: Employment rates by region and comparison year on year, seasonally adjusted, April to June 2014 and April to June 2015